-- Domain authority (core topic only) is calculated using Moz and is a prediction of how well your content will rank on search engines.
+- Domain authority (topic only) is calculated using Moz and is a prediction of how well your content will rank on search engines.
 It's measured on a logarithmic scale of 100 points.

 - Monthly search volume is calculated using SEMrush and is the average monthly searches for a keyword in search engines.

-- Core topic similarity (subtopics only) is calculated using HubSpot propriety machine learning and measures the similarity of your subtopic to your core topic on a scale of 0 to 100%.
-The higher your percentage, the more closely related your subtopic is to your core topic.
+- Topic similarity (subtopics only) is calculated using HubSpot propriety machine learning and measures the similarity of your subtopic to your topic on a scale of 0 to 100%.
+The higher your percentage, the more closely related your subtopic is to your topic.

 - In your HubSpot Marketing Hub Basic, Professional, or Enterprise account, navigate to Marketing > Planning and Strategy > Content Strategy.

-- Click the name of a topic cluster in your dashboard.
+- Click the name of a topic in the dashboard.

-- Click into a subtopic bubble or your core topic bubble to open the sidebar on the right.
-Your metrics will appear at the top.
+- Click into a subtopic bubble or the topic bubble.
+The validation metrics will appear at the top of the pane.

-Why do my validation metrics read No data?If your subtopic validation metrics don’t populate with any data, it could be due to the following:
+Why do my validation metrics read No data?If your subtopic validation metrics don’t populate with any data, it could be due to the following reasons:

-- Moz (domain authority) or SEMRush (monthly search volume) do not have any data for this metric.
+- Moz (domain authority) or SEMRush (monthly search volume) doesn't have any data for this metric.

-- Your topic cluster is set to a country that does not have any search volume for your topic.
-For example, if you have a language-specific topic but your topic cluster is configured for a country that does not speak that language, you may not have any search data.
+- The topic is set to a country that doesn't have any search volume for the topic.
+For example, if you have a language-specific topic but your topic is configured for a country that does not speak that language, you may not have any search data.
 You can see locales available for monthly search volume and subtopic suggestions from SEMrush databases.

-- Your topic is specialized enough that our machine learning model does not yet have data available for relevancy and core topic similarity.
-This is more common for non-English topics that are not easily translated, as our core machine learning models are based in English.
+- The topic is specialized enough that HubSpot's machine learning model doesn't yet have data available for relevancy and topic similarity.
+This is more common for non-English topics that are not easily translated, as HubSpot's core machine learning models are based in English.